bvbohnen/X4_Customizer/Documentation.md

     - This is the primary entry function for the python source code, and equivalent to X4_Customizer.exe.
     - When no script is given, this launches the GUI.

+GUI sections:

+  * "Script" displays the current control script, alongside documentation on available plugins.
+Drag plugins to the script window for a fast templated copy.
+Scripts can be opened or saved, and default to the Scripts folder.
+Syntax is highlighted as Python code.
+Press "Run Script" to run the current script; other tabs displaying game information will be updated automatically with the script changes.

+  * "Config" allows customization of settings.
+These are saved to a json file in the main tool directory when the window closes.

+  * The "Edit" menu opens up tabs with editable tables of game object information.
+Objects may be displayed individually or in a table.
+See further below for details.
+All edits made are saved in a json file in the main tool directory when a script is run or the window closes.

+  * The "Utilities" menu currently has one option, the Virtual File System.
+This shows which game files the Customizer has loaded, patched from other extensions (blue), or modified itself (red).
+Right click a file for the option to view its contents.

+  * The File Viewer tabs display individual file contents, in their pre-diff patch, post-diff patch, and post-customizer versions.
+Select two versions and press "Compare" to get a summary on lines changed.
+Press "Reload" to force the file to be reloaded from disk, including any diff patches; this may be used to test customize diff patch files in another extension.

 The control script: